pygments/pygments.rb/README.md

 ## system requirements

-- Python 2.5, Python 2.6, or Python 2.7.
-You can always use Python 2.x from a `virtualenv` if your default Python install is 3.x.
+- Python 3.5, Python 3.6, Python 3.7, or Python 3.8.
+You can always use
+Python 3.x from a `virtualenv` if your default Python installation is 2.x.

 ## usage